Quantalab/Xf-NPlants-2018/README.md

 fitControl --> "Base parameter tuning" model_svm  --> "Support vector machine (SVM)"

-The basic parameter tuning for For the Neural network (NN) with the best tune parameters for 500 iterations
+The basic parameter tuning for the Neural network (NN) with the best tune parameters for 500 iterations

 nnet.grid --> "The parameter tuning grid"
 nnet.fit  --> "The parameter tuning fit"